zhangzh-pku/OM1/RaspberryPi_Install_Guide.md

 # Getting Started with OM1 on Raspberry Pi

 ## Prerequisites

 Make sure you have the following before installation:

 - Device: Raspberry Pi 4 or 5 (8GB RAM or more recommended)
-- OS: 64-bit Raspberry Pi OS or any Debian-based 64-bit Linux distro
+- OS: 64-bit Raspberry Pi OS or Debian-based 64-bit Linux distro
 - Storage: At least 16GB free
 - Network: Internet access